The piano well dissected

 How did Piano NEXT come about?

-I'd always dreamed of exploring the inner workings of piano sound, imagining that the piano was capable of doing things beyond what we know how to do, such as holding a note forever or building a crescendo on a note.
+I'd always dreamed of exploring the inner workings of piano sound, imagining that the piano was capable of doing things beyond what we know how to do, such as holding a note forever, or building a crescendo on a note.
 On an acoustic piano, the sound naturally decays once a note is struck, and the pianist can't prevent the sound from disappearing (except by layering more notes).
 Under the generous auspices of the Canada Council for the Arts, I was able to develop what I call Piano NEXT.
 At the time, I was working with a Disklavier.

 How exactly does this software play with the realtime sound of the piano?